n-s405/Crowd-Flow-Tracking/README.md

 ## Description
 Project done as the Major Project for College .
-Combines Image Processing and Machine Learning to create a data analytics tool .
+Combines Image Processing and Machine Learning to create a data analytics tool for market analysis .

+__Crowd flow__ analysis is the process of analysing the movement of people in  a specific area.
+This data can be extracted using the surveillance camera footage by the help of Digital image processing and Machine learning.
+The data extracted can be used for two purposes i.e.
+1. Study consumer behaviour
+2. Providing better security

+Consumer Behaviour is one of the most important aspect in the industry of retail outlets and shopping complexes.
+In the case of retail outlets, the flow of analysis of the targeted audience is extremely important for the strategic placement of the outlets and the placement of promotional banners.
+Whereas in the cases of shopping complexes, the knowledge of consumer behaviour can be used for the purpose of better crowd management and more importantly, it can be used for the strategic placement for the various outlets based on the demographic of the crowd in various areas of the complex.
+This increases the productivity of every shop and the thus increases the profits of the overall shopping complex as the more the sale is the higher rates for the lease can be set.

 ## Idea Pane / Development To Do List
-- [ ] __Implement Depth perception using a camera__ <br/>
+- [x] __Implement Depth perception using a camera__ <br/>
     - [Method 1](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_calib3d/py_depthmap/py_depthmap.html#py-depthmap)<br/>
     - [Method 2](https://www.youtube.com/watch?v=KNft4RFsK28), the links for which can be found [here](http://visual.cs.ucl.ac.uk/pubs/monoDepth/) and [here](https://github.com/mrharicot/monodepth)<br/>
     - This [Blog](https://albertarmea.com/post/opencv-stereo-camera/)  presents a good example of depth from a stereo camera . <br/>